Palais-Royal: Shopping arcades

 Au moins on y règle sa montre.

 ("In this garden one encounters neither meadows, nor woods, nor fruits, nor flowers.
 And, if one upsets one's morality, at least one may reset one's watch.")

 The Cirque du Palais-Royal, constructed in the center of the garden, has been described as "a huge half-subterranean spectacle space of food, entertainments, boutiques, and gaming that ran the length of the park and was the talk of the capital."
 It was destroyed by fire on 15 December 1798.

-Inspired by the souks of Arabia, the Galerie de Bois, a series of wooden shops linking the ends of the Palais Royal and enclosing the south end of the garden, was first opened in 1786.
+Inspired by the souks of Arabia, the Galerie de Bois, a series of wooden shops linking the ends of the Palais-Royal and enclosing the south end of the garden, was first opened in 1786.
 For Parisians, who lived in the virtual absence of pavements, the streets were dangerous and dirty; the arcade was a welcome addition to the streetscape as it afforded a safe place where Parisians could window shop and socialise.
 Thus, the Palais-Royal began what architectural historian Bertrand Lemoine describes as "l’Ère des passages couverts" (the Arcade Era), which transformed European shopping habits between 1786 and 1935.

 Palais de l'Égalité and the Revolution

 During the revolutionary period, Philippe d'Orléans became known as Philippe Égalité and ruled at the Palais de l'Égalité, as it was known during the more radical phase of the Revolution.
 He had made himself popular in Paris when he opened the gardens of the palace to all Parisians.
 In one of the shops around the garden Charlotte Corday bought the knife she used to stab Jean-Paul Marat.
 Along the galeries, ladies of the night lingered, and smart gambling casinos were lodged in second-floor quarters.

 The Marquis de Sade referred to the grounds in front of the palace in his Philosophy in the Bedroom (1795) as a place where progressive pamphlets were sold.

-Upon the death of the Duke, the palace's ownership lapsed to the state, whence it was called Palais du Tribunat.
+Upon the execution of the Duke, the palace's ownership lapsed to the state, whence it was called Palais du Tribunat.
 The Comédie-Française, the state theatre company, was reorganised by Napoleon in the décret de Moscou on 15 October 1812, which contains 87 articles.